Grouped Discrete Representation for Object-Centric Learning

-We evaluate with our experiments: (\textit{i}) How well GDR improves mainstream OCL including the Transformer- and Diffusion-based; (\textit{ii}) What visual intuitions GDR shows in VAE discrete representation; (\textit{iii}) How components of GDR contribute to its success and how to set them.
-These are mainly conducted with 3 random seeds.
+We conduct experiments using three random seeds to evaluate: (\textit{i}) How well GDR improves mainstream OCL, including Transformer- and Diffusion-based methods; (\textit{ii}) What visual intuitions GDR exhibits in VAE representation; (\textit{iii}) How designs of GDR contribute to its success in the OCL setting.